 Related: Which Credit Card Should You Use to Buy Points and Miles?

-Other Ways To Get Free Spirit Points
+Other Ways to Get Free Spirit Points

 If you're not in a bind for time and looking to build your stash of Free Spirit points, a better method might be to earn a sign-up bonus on a Spirit co-branded credit card.
 The Free Spirit® Travel More MasterCard® earns Spirit points on daily purchases, and new applicants can amass a stash of points.
 Earn 50,000 Bonus Points + $100 Flight Voucher when you apply online and make at least $1,000 in purchases in the first 90 days of account opening.